 The amount of snow Minnesota gets each winter fluctuates, but it’s typically safe to expect a consistent amount throughout the winter months.
 Last year, did you have enough space on your property to store plowed snow?
 Keep in mind there should also be enough room for parking and clear visibility on your property to prevent accidents.

-Cars should be able to easily drive in and out of your commercial property without trying to see around a snowbank.
+Cars should be able to easily drive in and out of your commercial property such as retail shops without trying to see around a snowbank.
 You may also want to consider whether or not you were able to retrieve any solid items that appeared after the snow melts.
 If last year was a nightmare, create a game plan for this year’s snow accumulation.

 Is There Any Way for the Melt Water to Escape?